ddigiorg/rts/docs/game-planning-20250806.md

 - Leadership: better modifiers on unit formations
 - Charisma: better trade deals?

-## World

-- Grid/tile based (orthoganal or isometric)
-- Day/night cycle
-  - Morning: 1 min, dark to light
-  - Day: 9 min, more peaceful
-  - Evening: 1 min, light to dark
-  - Night: 9 min, factorio deathworld style
-- Weather
-- Zoom out to map view like factorio

-## World Biomes

-- Forest

-## World Resources

-- Soul: enemies
-- Food: berries, animals, farmables
-- Wood: trees
-- Stone: stone
-- Coal:
-- Iron:
-- Gold:

-low prio ideas

-- dirt
-- water
-- gems
-- crystal
-- oil
-- obsidian
-- tin
-- copper
-- bronze
-- silver
-- flint
-- wool
+### 1.6 Entities

-## Units
+Units

 - Formations
 - Formation bonuses
 - Varients: melee, range, magic, artillery, cavalry

-## Units - Friendly
+Units - Friendly

 - Spawn at cities and eventually can summon around character

-## Units - Enemies
+Units - Enemies

 - Spawn at dark shrines/altars
 - Enemies amass and attack at night and retreat/despawn during day
 - Different types: undead, orcs/goblins, beastmen, etc.
 - Purging dark shrines can only happen at night and should be difficult but rewarding

-## Units - Groups
+Units - Groups

 - Multiple units selected automatically become a group like AoE2
 - Get a flag overhead like twwh so you can select group